Vic3s/BlogsApp/README.md

-To start the application run the backend i.e.(script: npm run) and then run the forntend(script: npm start).
+To start the application run the backend (script: npm run) and then run the forntend(script: npm start).